12 Soap Business Success Stories From Entrepreneurs to Inspire You

 I’ve been making soap and bath products since 2002.
 I got serious about business in 2011.
 In addition to selling online, I do festivals and events in Louisiana, Mississippi, and Georgia.
 My average revenue is $2800 a month.

-Koko Hayashi (from Spring Valley, CA, USA) started Mirai Clinical over 8 years ago.
+Koko Hayashi (from Spring Valley, CA, USA) started Mirai Clinical almost 9 years ago.

 Hello!
 My name is Koko and I’m a Japanese female serial entrepreneur.
 I started my eCommerce business of deodorizing body, hair, and home care products over a decade ago.
 We offer purifying and deodorizing secrets to help you feel fresh and clean at any age.
 It is clinically proven that body odor changes with age despite your hygiene (Nonenal body odor).
 The key ingredient to eliminating this body odor associated with aging is Persimmon from Japan.